JAMES & CINDY HOBBS – Hosts and Founders of the Flying J Ranch

-Randy is a rare talent on the guitar and also plays the banjo and mandolin in the group.
-With over 40 years of experience as a professional musician, Randy is comfortable and capable of playing multiple styles of music.
-Randy spent 15 years with the regional favorite group, The Moon Pie Daince band.
-The band recorded two notable albums and toured with dozens of national acts.
+Tim is a rare talent on the guitar and also plays the banjo and dobro in the group.
+With over 50 years of experience as a professional musician, Tim is comfortable and capable of playing multiple styles of music.
+Tim spent over 20 years as an instructor at South Plains College in Levelland, Tx.
+Tim is the newest member of the Wranglers.

 CORINNA RIPPLE – Fiddle Player